-The Republic of Finland (Suomen tasavalta) is a country in northwestern Europe on the Baltic Sea, Gulf of Bothnia, and Gulf of Finland, between Sweden and Russia.
+The Republic of Finland (Suomen tasavalta) is a country in northwestern Europe, bordering the Baltic Sea, Gulf of Bothnia, and Gulf of Finland, between Sweden and Russia.
 Finland is one of Europe’s most northerly countries, with about one-third of its area lying north of the Arctic Circle.
 Finland has a highly industrialized, largely free-market economy.
 The capital is Helsinki.

 Administrative divisions: 6 provinces (laanit, singular - laani); Aland, Etela-Suomen Laani, Ita-Suomen Laani, Lansi-Suomen Laani, Lappi, Oulun Laani.

 Terrain: mostly low, flat to rolling plains interspersed with lakes and low hills.
 Highest point: Halti 1,328 m.

 Total area: 337,030 km².
 Coastline: 1,126 km (excludes islands and coastal indentations).

 Climate: cold temperate; potentially subarctic but comparatively mild because of moderating influence of the North Atlantic Current, Baltic Sea, and more than 60,000 lakes.
 Because of the climate, agricultural development is limited to maintaining self-sufficiency in basic products.

 Ports and harbors: Hamina, Helsinki, Kokkola, Kotka, Loviisa, Oulu, Pori, Rauma, Turku, Uusikaupunki, Varkaus.